 longer and coarser than females.

-massive and heavy; no excessive fat deposit on any part of
+massive and heavy, no excessive fat deposit on any part of

-the body; well-developed genital organs, heifers
+the body; well-developed genital organs, heifers udder and

-Joints firm and dry; hair smooth in texture; skin pliable,
+Joints firm and dry; hair of smooth texture; skin pliable,

 thick and supple; hooves strong, of good quality and

-Large and strong, incisors fitting well against
+Large and strong, incisors fitting well against the

 against dehorned or naturally polled animals.